ajaytemal-source/Those-Who-Walk-Away-Game/Scripts/README.md

 ---

 **Note:**
 These scripts have been 'battle-tested' and mostly work reliably, though some are still in a draft-like state.
-Certain scripts already demonstrate my desired quality, such as IRYSDialogueManager and SaveFileManager (Core Scripts), WindowResizerScript (Important Scripts), and ScrollRectVisibility (Minor Scripts or Script Prefabs).
+Certain scripts already demonstrate near-production quality, such as IRYSDialogueManager and SaveFileManager (Core Scripts), WindowResizerScript (Important Scripts), and ScrollRectVisibility (Minor Scripts or Script Prefabs).
 Many of the other scripts are still evolving, and I am actively improving their readability, modularity, and maintainability as part of ongoing development.